 The two verses are said to have been added to the 53rd sura of the Qur’an entitled Suratul Najm (Revelation Order 23) in order to acknowledge the validity of the three goddesses: Allat, Al-Uzza and Manat.
 The tradition goes on to say that the verses were uttered and later had been withdrawn.
 This tradition has been narrated in this regard, which has become popular as the story of Gharaniq verses and later denounced as satanic verses.
 Some Islamic scholars and most non-Muslim Western commentators on the Qur’an have accepted this story of Muhammad’s momentary acceptance of the verses with the possibility of its reference in the 22nd sura of the Quran entitled Suratul Hajj (Revelation Order 103) while many others have repudiated it.
 These verses were perhaps first named “satanic verses’ by Sir William Muir, a Western Orientalist and later the term was widely adopted by Watt in his book, Muhammad at Mecca.
-While this event is well documented in the early Islamic sources present days Islamic leaders rarely tell Muslims or the general public about it.
+This event is well documented in the early Islamic sources while present days Islamic leaders rarely tell Muslims or the general public about it.
 However, it is one of the most controversial topics in the Satanic Verses by Salman Rushdie published in 1989 being the question of the “satanic verses” themselves.
 The title of the novel refers to an incident which is on the disputed terrain between fiction and fact.

-According to the story, the Prophet had been engaged in reciting Suratul Najm (The Star) in front of the polytheists he had recited these two verses (Quran 53:19-20):
+According to the story, the Prophet had been engaged in reciting Suratul Najm (The Star) in front of the polytheists while he had recited these two verses (Quran 53:19-20):

 “Have you then considered Al-Lat and Al-Uzza; and Manat, the third, the other one?”

-While the Satan also caused him to recite the following two verses, which were not part of Surah:
+But the Satan also caused him to recite the following two verses, which were not part of Surah:

 However, the “satanic verses” are, in transliteration from Arabic, ”tilka al-gharaniq al-‘ulaa wa-inna shafa’atahunna la-tur’jaa.”